 All of its design, including the body cuts and bolt-on neck, defined the trademark of what we know today as one of the most commonly recognized guitars on the planet.

 From country twang to robust rock sounds, the Telecaster tone has made its way into almost every musical genre.
-Plenty of high-level players, including Keith Richards, Jimmy Page, and Tom Morello corroborate its versatility.
+Many high-level players, including Keith Richards, Jimmy Page, and Tom Morello corroborate its versatility.

 Many people tend to think Telecasters are only for one scenario.
 Of course, they didn’t play a Fender Player Series Telecaster yet.
 Its Alnico V single-coil pickups open all the possibilities from full-bodied pop to country twang or overdriven rock.

-The modern “C” shaped neck with 22 frets and easy to play fingerboard delivers a very comfortable action and playability.
+The modern “C” shaped neck with 22 frets and an easy-to-play fingerboard delivers a very comfortable action and playability.
 Plus, you get high-quality hardware that won’t fail you.

 If you love the real Telecaster sound but need a more modern feel, the Player Series Telecaster can be the right one.

-Designers at Fender came back to the roots with classic body shapes, long-time no-use vintage finishes, and a classic logo that sent us right back to the 50s.
+Designers at Fender returned to the roots with classic body shapes, long-time no-use vintage finishes, and a classic logo that sent us right back to the 50s.

 But at the same time, they sent us to the future by adding 22 frets, upgraded bridges for improved sustain, and modern pickup output that perfects the small flaws of the original design.

-And don’t say we didn’t warn you, once you got it you won’t feel like putting it down.
+And don’t say we didn’t warn you.
+Once you get it, you won’t feel like putting it down.